An infinite family of exotic subgroups of hyperbolic groups: Introduction

 \subsection{Acknowledgements}

-The author would like to thank her supervisors Martin Bridson and Dawid Kielak for their invaluable support and guidance; moreover, Martin for pointing out the examples of arithmetic lattices of simplest type.
-Finally, thanks go to Marco Linton for pointing out a more general version of Theorem~\ref{main}.
+The author would like to thank her supervisors Martin Bridson and Dawid Kielak for their invaluable support and guidance, and Martin for pointing out the examples of arithmetic lattices of simplest type.
+Thanks also go to Marco Linton for suggesting a more general version of \cref{main}, and the anonymous referee for their comments which greatly improved the exposition in this paper.

 This work has received funding from an Engineering and Physical Sciences Research Council studentship (Project Reference 2422910).